Grand Rapids Rampage: History

 In 1997, Dan DeVos was granted an expansion AFL franchise for the 1998 season, and was awarded the remains of the dormant Massachusetts Marauders franchise out of bankruptcy court.
 That team's first incarnation, the Detroit Drive, had been the league's first dynasty; the Drive had advanced to the ArenaBowl in all six years they played in Detroit, winning four times.
 They moved to Worcester, Massachusetts for the 1994 season before folding.
 Due to the four-year period of dormancy, the Rampage did not claim the Drive/Marauders' history as their own.
 Grand Rapids was the smallest market in which the AFL had a franchise at the times of its first/2009 disbanding.

 The Rampage played in the Van Andel Arena, which is also the home of the AHL's Grand Rapids Griffins.
 They competed in the Central Division of the American Conference.

 The Grand Rapids Rampage started play in 1998 under coach Michael Trigg.
 In 2001, with notable players Clint Dolezel, and Terrill Shaw, the Rampage went on to win their first ArenaBowl.
 This game was broadcast live on the ABC Network.

 The Rampage's official mascot was a Rhinoceros named Blitz.

 The Rampage had a rivalry with the Nashville Kats, one which dates back to the original Kats.
 This rivalry solidified with the Rampage's defeat of Nashville in ArenaBowl XV.

 The Rampage also shared a rivalry with the Chicago Rush, known as the Amtrak Classic, after the Amtrak railway system which connects the two cities.
 On July 6, 2008, the Amtrak Classic added an interesting chapter as the Rampage, losers of their last six meetings with Chicago, defeated their heavily favored opponents on the road.
-Grand Rapids entered the game as a 6 seed, and upended the #1 seeded Rush 58-41, in a game of controversial penalties and brawls.
+Grand Rapids entered the game as a 6 seed, and upended the #1 seeded Rush 58–41, in a game of controversial penalties and brawls.

 On March 5, 2010, it was announced that the Rampage were officially out of business and had no plans to return.

+On February 14, 2024, a new website was created for the Rampage, announcing an anticipated return to spring football as part of the inaugural 2025 season in the National Gridiron League (NGL).
+On January 10, 2025, the decision was made to delay the Rampage's NGL debut until the league's second season in 2026.
+No staff associated with the new Rampage franchise were announced.